 Because the UK is now an ‘adequate country’ in data protection terms, the EEA do not require additional safeguards for transferring data to the UK.

-Data transfers from AQA to countries outside the EEA (including USA)
+Data transfers from AQA to countries outside the EEA (incl.
+USA and the rest of the world)

 Appropriate measures and controls are in place to protect the transfer of your data.